Compare quotes from our trusted insurance partners:

 Start a quote to see how much you can save and buy online in minutes.

-How much does business insurance for professionals cost?
+How much does insurance cost for professional service providers?

 The average cost of business insurance for professionals is $63 per month* with BizCover.
 However, the cost of your policies will depend on different factors, such as the cover you select, the services you provide and the size of your business.